MIDAS2020/CATAPULT/README.md

 This is our implementation for the paper:

-MIDAS: Towards Efficient and Effective Maintenance of Canned Patterns in Visual Graph Query Interfaces
+CATAPULT: Data-driven Selection of Canned Patterns for Efficient Visual Graph Query Formulation

-The project consists of Catapult++ and Midas.
-Catapult++ is  implemented with C++ (C++ 14) and  Midas is implemented with Java (JDK 1.8).
+The project consists of ClusterGeneration and CATAPULT.
+ClusterGeneration is  implemented with C++ (C++ 14) and  CATAPULT is implemented with Java (JDK 1.8).

 # Environments